This practice guide provides insights into the regulatory framework and trends governing the aviation sector in India.

 Section 27 and Order V of the Code of Civil Procedure, 1908 govern the applicable service requirements for service of court proceedings.
 Summons are issued by civil courts and served to the defendant in person or to his/her legal representative, by way of paper publication, or are posted to his/her last known place of residence or work, for the defendant to appear and answer the claim within 30 days of the institution of the suit.

-For non-domestic airlines/parties, the procedure is additionally governed by the Hague Convention, 1965, to which India is a signatory, and therefore the civil court hearing the suit has to forward a summons request to the central authority of the State concerned, along with the document to be served.
+For non-domestic airlines/parties, the procedure is additionally governed by the Hague Convention, 1965, to which India is a signatory, and therefore the civil court hearing the suit must forward a summons request to the central authority of the State concerned, along with the document to be served.

 3.5 What types of remedy are available from the courts or arbitral tribunals in India, both on i) an interim basis, and ii) a final basis?